JeanMertz/jeanmertz.com/content/career/_index.md

 of your operation to ensure smooth sailing.

-As a **Software Engineer** I’ve learnt to build systems as complex as they need to be to fullfil their role within a product or organisation, but no more complex than that.
+As a **Software Engineer** I’ve learnt to build systems as complex as they need to be to fulfil their role within a product or organisation, but no more complex than that.
 I’ve learned that every line of code is a liability that adds operational costs to an organisation and must therefor be justified to exist.
 Documentation done right is a highly valuable asset to any organisation, but done wrong can become an unwelcome time sink.

 As a **Software Architect** I understand that software does not exist in a vacuum and must always serve a higher purpose in collaboration with other